Amidst billowing clouds of fragrant aromatic second-hand cigar smoke.

 And then there's this.

-This is from uh News Day, which is in New York.
+This is from Newsday, which is in New York, the headline, coincidence or conflict.

 Last Friday, on the day he met with President George W. Bush of the White House to seek elevation of the Supreme Court, Judge Roberts also lent Bush some support from the bench, his vote in a key war on terror decision.

-Roberts signed a three to zip U.S. Court of Appeals decision issued that same day, approving Bush's plan to use military tribunals to try some prisoners at Club Gitmo.
+Roberts signed a three-to-zip U.S. Court of Appeals decision issued that same day, approving Bush's plan to use military tribunals to try some prisoners at Club Gitmo.

-Now, of course, you cannot count you and uh oh, the next line.
+Now, of course, you cannot count.

 Judges are supposed to recuse themselves in situations where their impartiality can reasonably be called into question.

-Was Robert's role just an interesting coincidence or a conflict?
+Was Roberts' role just an interesting coincidence or a conflict?

-Well, considering it was three to nothing, and considering that the lower court judge was behaving extra constitutionally, it's an irrelevant story and it's an irrelevant question.
+Well, considering it was three to nothing and considering that the lower court judge was behaving extra-constitutionally, it's an irrelevant story and it's an irrelevant question.

 Now they're trying to go after the guy because he ruled.